Hybrid Synthesizer Models

 - Materials development teams: investigate and identify new hybrid systems that exhibit unique combinations of properties—focus your development on material systems that offer performance benefits for your target application

-What does the Hybrid Synthesizer do?
+What do the Hybrid Synthesizer Models do?

 After the calculation, data for the predicted materials are stored on datasheets, accessed via the standard data browsing tools within CES Selector.
 Data for these materials can be plotted alongside data from the rest of the database, enabling quick and easy comparison of the hybrid structures with other materials (as in the graph above).

-Records created by the Hybrid Synthesizer can also be specified in subsequent models, enabling the performance of new hybrid materials in hybrid structures (such as sandwich panels, lattices, multi-layer materials, and short fiber reinforced composites) to be evaluated.
+Records created by the Hybrid Synthesizer Models can also be specified in subsequent models, enabling the performance of new hybrid materials in hybrid structures (such as sandwich panels, lattices, multi-layer materials, and short fiber reinforced composites) to be evaluated.

-What materials can the tool model?
+What materials can we model?